Natalia-Kalashnikova/Natalia-Kalashnikova/README.md

-## Hello there 👋
-### I am Natalia, a Frontend Developer with 1 year of experience 🚀.
-In the near future, I plan to improve my qualifications in SASS and Next.js 🎓.
+<h2 align="left"> Hello there👋!
+I am Natalia, a Frontend Developer.</h2>

+- 🚀 I have 1 year of experience in development
+- 🎓 I am currently learning SASS and Next.js to improve my qualifications.

 Thank you for your time and consideration 💛.
 <!--
 **Natalia-Kalashnikova/Natalia-Kalashnikova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.